 What Do They Offer?

-Step provides a “lite” version of a checking account for teens.
-You have to be 18 or older in the U.S. to open a checking account without a guardian.
-Those under 18 years of age can open a checking account with a guardian (i.e., joint checking), but there may be restrictions, depending on the bank they go with.
+Step provides a secured Visa card and an account where your money is stored.
+It differs from a regular credit card in that you can only spend money that is in your account — there is no credit limit.
+You have to be 18 or older in the U.S. to open an account without a guardian.
+Those under 18 years of age can open an account with a guardian (i.e., joint), but there may be restrictions.

 The Step Card processes like a credit card.
 But unlike a credit card, money is withdrawn directly from your Step account for each transaction.
 This means that teens can begin building credit with the Step Card without ever having to worry about missing payments or paying interest.